 Found in the Royal Forest of Dean, Lydney is a picturesque town with a history dating back to Roman times.
-Nestled between the Severn and Wye Rivers, the town is only nine miles from the Wales border.
-Lydney offers the tranquillity of rural lifestyle while remaining within an easily commutable distance to major cities and industrial areas.
-Properties here range from small modern estates to stone built country cottages.
+Nestled between the Severn and Wye Rivers, the town is only nine miles from the Welsh border.
+Lydney offers the tranquillity of a rural lifestyle while remaining within an easily commutable distance to major cities and industrial areas.
+Properties here range from small modern estates to stone-built country cottages.

 First time buyers tend to focus on small estate areas such as in Lydney or Bream.
 Residents looking to purchase their second home look to the outlying villages of St. Breviels, Whitecroft, Oldcroft, Viney Hill, Stow, Sling, Clearwell, Newland, Yorkley, Parkend, Aylburton, Alvington and Woolaston.

-Rental property prices have been fairly static over the last few years but are expected to rise.
+Rental property prices have been fairly static over the past few years but are expected to rise.
 Property styles range from small purpose-built and converted flats to large country houses.

 Lydney has excellent transportation links, with an extensive bus service and easy access to motorway networks.
-The town has its own mainline train station and is within 30 miles of Bristol International Airport.
+The town has a mainline train station and is within 30 miles from Bristol International Airport.

 Within the area, there is an excellent choice of pre-schools, infants and junior schools, high schools, sixth forms, colleges, universities and nationally renowned private schools.

 School catchment areas are not an issue in Lydney.
 Children are transported to school via school buses or public transport.
-All of the outlying villages are able to benefit from this service.
+All of the outlying villages can benefit from this service.

 Located within the Forest of Dean district, Lydney has an abundance of woodland walks for nature lovers.
 Lydney Park is a country estate known for its gardens and a Roman temple honouring Nodens.